mogensen/docker-handson-training/3-Docker-swarm/PITCHME.md

 ---
 ## The first Swarm

-- The cluster is initialized with `docker swarm init`
+>  ```bash
+>  docker swarm init
+>  ```

 - This should be executed on a first, seed node
 - _Warning:_ DO NOT execute `docker swarm init` on multiple nodes!
   - You would have multiple disjoint clusters.

-> - Create our cluster from node1:
->  ```bash
->  docker swarm init
->  ```

 ---
 ## IP address to advertise

 - Each node *advertises* its address